Del Mar, Solana Beach have few concerns about KAABOO

-Hoping to prove they want to be good neighbors, organizers of KAABOO Del Mar have invested significant amounts of time and money to address issues associated with the three-day entertainment and arts festival since its debut at the Del Mar Fairgrounds in 2015.
+COAST CITIES — Hoping to prove they want to be good neighbors, organizers of KAABOO Del Mar have invested significant amounts of time and money to address issues associated with the three-day entertainment and arts festival beginning Sept.
+14 since its 2015 Del Mar Fairgrounds debut.

 Their efforts seem to have paid off.